nicholasklick/sast/docs/TAINT_ANALYSIS_GUIDE.md

 ### Workarounds

-For complex scenarios, use KQL queries to add specific checks:
+For complex scenarios, use GQL queries to add specific checks:

 ```sql
 -- Manual check for specific pattern